kirsergienko/RecognizerWinForms/README.md

 # RecognizerWinForms
 Program for speech recognition and translation into any language.
 You need VB Cable to run it.
-WPF version
+WinForms version